gvwilson/thirdbit/src/fiction/santas/index.md

 A shallow crater and the remains of a subway car, both lightly dusted with snow, were evidence of Finner and Elfabot's previous encounter with Santazilla.
-He paused for a moment as if to catch his breath[^catch-breath] and looked back along the tracks.
+He paused for a moment to catch his breath and looked back along the tracks.
 There:
-he was just able to make out a corkscrew-shaped section of track in the distance before one of the robots waved its ray gun to show that he should keep moving.
+he was just able to make out a corkscrew-shaped section of track in the distance before one of the robots waved its ray gun to urge him on again.

-[^catch-breath]: All right, to *actually* catch his breath.

-A few minutes later they turned a corner and he stopped short.
+A few minutes later they turned a corner.
 One of the pirates said a bad word.
 Another shushed her.
 "Welcome to Flump Street," Elfabot said brightly.